 You may or may not know that the SG has the honor of being the guitar with the longest continuous production run of any Gibson model.
 Since its initial introduction, it has never been out of production.

-With a run that long, it’s no surprise that various submodels have appeared through the years, with everything from high end custom and signature editions from Gibson, through to beginner focused models from subsidiary brand, Epiphone.
+With a run that long, it’s no surprise that various sub-models have appeared over the years, with everything from high-end custom and signature editions from Gibson to beginner-focused models from subsidiary brand, Epiphone.

 Keep on reading to learn more!

 - Epiphone SG Special Review – Who Is This For?

 - Epiphone SG Special Review – Appearance / Features / Controls